Elocutionist (horse): 1976: three-year-old season

 At age three in 1976, Elocutionist began the year with a third and a second in his first two outings, then won three races in a row including the Forerunner Stakes at Keeneland and the April 3 Arkansas Derby at Oaklawn Park.
 His performances earned him entry into the first of the Triple Crown races, a first for his owner, his trainer, and for his jockey, John Lively.
 The colt ran third in the Kentucky Derby behind winner Bold Forbes, who had been the yearling Cashman and Adwell did not buy at the auction as a result of the coin toss.
-However, Elocutionist came back to win the Preakness Stakes by three and a half lengths, beating runnerup Play The Red and Bold Forbes, who finished third.
+However, Elocutionist came back to win the Preakness Stakes by three and a half lengths, beating runner-up Play The Red and Bold Forbes, who finished third.

 Elocutionist was scheduled to run in the third leg of the Triple Crown.
 However, a week before the race, Paul Adwell announced the colt had suffered an injury to his right foreleg and would not run in the Belmont Stakes.
 Elocutionist never recovered from his injury and on September 8, owner Cashman announced that the horse was being retired and would be syndicated to stud.

 During a career that spanned seven months, Elocutionist finished on the board in all twelve of his starts, winning nine, running second once, and taking third in the remaining two.